Graphene-based detectors for directional dark matter detection: Conclusions

-We proposed and investigated a novel dark matter detector with nanometer accuracy and high directional sensitivity using graphene-based heterostructures as detection materials.
-The proposed detector has modular scalability, keV-scale detection threshold, nanometer position resolution, sensitivity down to dark matter of mass ${\sim\!5}~\mathrm{GeV}/c^2$, and intrinsic head--tail discrimination and excellent background rejection capabilities.
-The feasibility of the proposed design is strongly supported by a great amount of experimental evidence on the properties and fabrication of the heterostructures.
-It is fascinating that the new graphene-based materials, devices, and technology may help solve the old problem of dark matter.
-We leave for future work an extended study of the nucleus bremsstrahlung spectrum in the visible and ultraviolet regions, and of the performance and optimization of the proposed detector.
+We have proposed and studied a novel dark matter detector with nanometer precision and directional sensitivity using graphene-based van der Waals heterostructures, such as graphene/h-BN and graphene/$\mathrm{MoS_2}$ heterostructures.
+The proposed detector has modular scalability, keV-scale detection threshold, nanometer position resolution, sensitivity down to dark matter of ${\sim\!10}~\mathrm{GeV}/c^2$ mass, and intrinsic head-tail discrimination and background rejection capabilities.
+The feasibility of the proposed design is strongly supported by a great amount of experimental evidence on the properties and fabrication of the heterostructures, and by simulation results.
+It is fascinating that graphene-based 2D materials, heterostructure devices, and nanotechnology may help solve the old problem of dark matter.
+We leave for future work the studies of bremsstrahlung in the visible-UV region from heavy ions and cascades of secondary collisions on graphene/h-BN heterostructures, and the improvement and optimization of the proposed detector.

 \acknowledgments